AML Screening FAQs

 What are the possible consequences of not conducting AML screening?

-Non-compliance with sanctions, anti-money laundering (AML) and counter-terrorist financing (CTF) laws can lead to severe consequences.
+Non-compliance with laws governing sanctions, anti-money laundering (AML), and combating terrorist financing (CFT) can lead to severe consequences.
 These may encompass substantial monetary fines, legal proceedings, tarnished reputations, and even official sanctions.

 What is a false positive in AML screening?

-Within AML screening, a false positive refers to an alert generated by the AML screening tool, initially presumed to match an AML list record.
+A false positive is an alert generated by an AML screening tool, initially presumed to match an AML list record.
 However, upon thorough investigation, it is determined not to be a genuine match.
-This occurrence is typically attributed to factors like poor data quality, the utilization of imprecise screening algorithms, or overly-loose screening configurations.
+This occurrence is typically attributed to factors like poor data quality, the utilization of imprecise screening algorithms, or overly loose screening configurations.